It seemed that after the release of Mafia 3, Take-Two abandoned the franchise, but the fans had a hope to get

 </ img>

-At the same time, an extension hints at the exit of Mafia 4rights to the trademark of Hagar 13 studio, which developed the ill-fated Mafia 3.
-The application “flaunts” its updated logo with four divisions, which also indicates Take-Two’s serious intentions.
-In addition, Hagar 13 employees have been working on the AAA project for the second year, judging by the summary of the technical artist of the studio, Herth De Knodder.
+At the same time, an extension hints at the release of Mafia 4rights to the trademark of the Hagar 13 studio, which developed the ill-fated Mafia 3.
+The application “flaunts” its updated logo with the mention of four divisions, which also speaks of Take-Two’s serious intentions.
+In addition, Hagar 13 employees have been working on an AAA project for the second year, judging by the resume of the studio's technical artist Geert De Knodder.

-Note that trademarks are registered whendevelopment goes into a “serious” phase.
-So Mafia fans had a chance to get not only an updated sequel for PlayStation 4, Xbox One and PC, but also a full-fledged sequel in the form of Mafia 4.
+Please note that trademarks are registered whendevelopment enters the “serious” phase.
+So Mafia fans have a chance to get not only an updated sequel for PlayStation 4, Xbox One and PC, but also a full-fledged sequel in the form of Mafia 4.